Guilhermeslucas/Azure-AI-API-Experiment/README.md

 ## Architecture

 For the better explaining of the application, I'll describe each in divided sections below.
+ADD CONTAINER APP SECTION HERE

 ### Front End